 Climate-Specific Care at Maya's Tattoo

-Our artists know the challenges Tulum's tropical climate creates for healing.
+Our artists understand Tulum's tropical climate challenges.
 When you work with us, you get aftercare instructions adapted for high humidity and intense sun exposure.
 We use second skin wraps that create a better healing environment, protecting against moisture, UV rays, and contaminants.
-If your wrap comes off early, we'll re-wrap it for free.
-And we're here to help throughout your healing process with guidance on managing climate-related concerns.

 Understand Tulum's Climate Before You Get Tattooed